1988 New Zealand rugby league season: Other international competitions

 As part of the Australian Bicentenary, the Kangaroos played a Rest of the World side coached by Graham Lowe.
 The side included eight players from New Zealand; Gary Mercer, Dean Bell, Kevin Iro, Shane Cooper, Wayne Wallace, Adrian Shelford, Mark Graham who captained the side and Sam Stewart.

 The New Zealand Māori side, coached by Richard Bolton, played three games during the season.
-They defeated Hawkes Bay 82-4, Gisborne East Coast 56-0 and Taranaki 38-8.
+They defeated Hawkes Bay 82–4, Gisborne East Coast 56-0 and Taranaki 38–8.
 Mark Horo (twice) and Barry Harvey both captained the side, which also included Gary Mercer, David Ewe, Kelly Shelford, Morvin Edwards, Mark Woods, Tawera Nikau and Dave Watson.
-They then headed to Western Samoa to compete in the Pacific Cup which they won, defeating Western Samoa 26-12 in the final.
+They then headed to Western Samoa to compete in the Pacific Cup which they won, defeating Western Samoa 26–12 in the final.

 A Queensland side, excluding their NSWRL stars, toured New Zealand in May.
-The side defeated the West Coast 24-12 and Canterbury 26-22 before losing to Auckland 12-70.
+The side defeated the West Coast 24-12 and Canterbury 26-22 before losing to Auckland 12–70.

-Bob Bailey coached the Junior Kiwis who included Jason Donnelly, Jarrod McCracken, Whetu Taewa, Simon Angell, Jason Lowrie, Quentin Pongia and Hitro Okesene.
+Bob Bailey coached the Junior Kiwis who included Jason Donnelly, Jarrod McCracken, Whetu Taewa, Justin Wallace, Simon Angell, Jason Lowrie, Quentin Pongia and Hitro Okesene.
 Martin Moana was included in the New Zealand Schoolboy side.

 Kevin Iro was the New Zealand Rugby League's player of the year.
 Hugh McGahan was the co-winner of the Golden Boot alongside Peter Sterling.
 This was the first time a New Zealander had won the award.
 During the year Ken Stirling was one of the new directors elected onto the NZRL Board.